tvdtb/java-ci-docker/README.md

   </distributionManagement>
 ```

-You might also add your nexus' public repo to the pom, this is necessary if the project won't build with
+You can also add your nexus' public repo to the pom, this is necessary if the project won't build with
 public repositories only or without internet/proxy access.

 ```xml